MSMLBV/guidelines/docs/guidelines/stylesheets.md

 ### Using the `classNames` Prop

-Use `classNames` for applying scoped styles defined in your SASS.
+Use `classNames` for applying scoped styles defined in your CSS.

 **Example:**